+- Make timely payments.
 Late payments can end your introductory rate early.
-Keep up with your monthly bills and pay at least the minimum to get the most out of the promotional period, you’ll want to try and pay off your debt in full.
+Keep up with your monthly bills and pay at least the minimum.
+However to get the most out of the promotional period, you’ll want to try and pay off your debt in full.

 Too low of a credit limit may not be as much of a hindrance as it seems.
-Here are some different ways you can deal with your transfer amount being more than the maximum limit:
+Here are some different ways you can deal with your transfer amount being more than the maximum credit limit you’re offered:

-Consolidating your debt with a high credit limit balance transfer credit card can make it easier and faster to clear the balance because you get the benefit of a lower interest rate and only have to make one monthly payment.
+Consolidating your debt with a high credit limit balance transfer credit card can make it easier and faster to clear your debt because you get the benefit of a lower interest rate and only have to make one monthly payment.
 Now that you know more about these types of cards, you can compare offers and find an option that suits your needs.

 Read more on this topic

 Business credit cards can help your business get through the COVID-19 Find out how the right business credit cards can help your business get through the coronavirus downturn.